Fractionalized Prethermalization in a Driven Quantum Spin Liquid: Abstract

 \section{Abstract}

 Quantum spin liquids subject to a periodic drive can display fascinating non-equilibrium heating behavior because of their emergent fractionalized quasi-particles.
 Here, we investigate a driven Kitaev honeycomb model and examine the dynamics of emergent Majorana matter and $Z_2$ flux excitations.
 We uncover a distinct two-step heating profile -- dubbed fractionalized prethermalization -- and a quasi-stationary state with vastly different temperatures for the matter and the flux sectors.
-We argue that this peculiar prethermalization behavior can be used as a probe of fractionalized quantum spin liquids.
-To this end, we discuss an experimentally feasible protocol for preparing a zero-flux initial state with a low energy density, which can be used to observe fractionalized prethermalization in quantum information processing platforms.
+We argue that this peculiar prethermalization behavior is a consequence of fractionalization.
+Furthermore, we discuss an experimentally feasible protocol for preparing a zero-flux initial state of the Kiteav honeycomb model with a low energy density, which can be used to observe fractionalized prethermalization in quantum information processing platforms.

 {\textbf{ \em Introduction.---}} Coherent time-periodic modulations have been established over the last years as a versatile tool for engineering new Hamiltonians for sought-after equilibrium phases of matter~\cite{Oka2009, Lindner2011, Goldman2014, Bukov2015, Eckardt2017, Cooper2019, Oka2019, Rudner2020}, as well as for realizing novel dynamical topological phases which do not possess an equilibrium analogue~\cite{Kitagawa2010,Jiang2011,Gomez-Leon2013,Rudner2013,Keyserlingk2016,Potter2016,Roy2016,Po2016,Else2016PRB,Roy2017,Roy2017PRB2,Harper2017,Lindner2017, Esin2018,Zhang2021}.
 Experimental demonstrations include the manipulation of Dirac cones by circularly polarized light~\cite{Wang2013, Mciver2020} and the realization of topological band structures with ultracold atoms~\cite{Aidelsburger2013, Miyake2013, Jotzu2014, Wintersperger_2020}.
 Recent work has proposed to realize exotic interacting Floquet phases with intrinsic topological order, characterized by fractionalized excitations, including fractional Chern insulators~\cite{Grushin2014}, quantum spin liquids~\cite{Po2017, Claassen_2017, Fidkowski2019, Fulga2019, Sriram2021, Bostrom2022, Kalinowski2022, Sun_2022, Petiziol_2022} and Floquet fracton codes~\cite{Zhang2022Code}.